rezaaa/movie-story-generator/README.md

 $ npm install
 $ npm start
 ```
-## Adding themes
+## Adding themes and layouts

-Add your themes in `components/storyImage/themes.js` and send a PR.
+Add your themes in `components/storyImage/themes.js`

-## Adding layouts

-Add your layouts in `components/storyImage/layouts.js` and send a PR.
+Add your layouts in `components/storyImage/layouts.js`

 ## Example